mirror/vbox/doc/ReadMe-OS2.txt

 This section describes the features that are specific to the OS/2 version of VirtualBox and may be absent in versions for other platforms.

-1. System key combinations such as Alt+Tab, Ctrl+Esc are crrently always grabbed by the host and never reach the guest even when the keyboard is captured.
-In order to send these combinations, use the following shortcuts (where Host is the host key defined in the global settings):
+1. System key combinations such as Alt+Tab, Ctrl+Esc are currently always grabbed by the host and never reach the guest even when the keyboard is captured.
+In order to send these combinations to the guest OS, use the following shortcuts (where Host is the host key defined in the global settings dialog):

    Host+` (Tilde/Backquote)  =>  Ctrl+Esc
    Host+1                    =>  Alt+Tab
    Host+2                    =>  Alt+Shift+Tab

-2. If you use two or more keyboard layouts on the OS/2 host (e.g. English and Russian), make sure that the keyboard is switched to the Elglsh layer when you work in the VirtualBox VM console window.
-Otherwise, some shortcuts that involve the Host key (in particluar, all Host+<laiin_letter>
+2. If you use two or more keyboard layouts on the OS/2 host (e.g. English and Russian), make sure that the keyboard is switched to the English layer when you work in the VirtualBox VM console window.
+Otherwise, some shortcuts that involve the Host key (in particluar, all Host+<latin_letter>
    shortcuts like Host+Q) may not work.
 Please note that the guest keyboard layout has nothing to do with the host layout so you will still be able to switch layouts in the guest using its own means.